elrond-giants/giants-nftim-minting-dapp/README.md

 #### Set the .env file

 We have included the .env.development and .env.production files, which contain just elrond-specific environment variables.
-If you don't use a smart contract you don't need to do anything.

-If you need to interact with a smart contract, create your .env file and set the `NEXT_PUBLIC_CONTRACT_ADDRESS` variable.
+To interact with a minting smart contract, create your .env file and set the `NEXT_PUBLIC_CONTRACT_ADDRESS` variable.

 #### Launch and explore